- Offered as:

 - About the program

-Students can choose either a four-year or two-year Air Force ROTC program.
+You can choose either a four-year or three-year AFROTC program track.

 General military course